Hearref/Unity-Static-Map-Compressor/README.md

 # Unity-Static-Map-Compressor

-.
-.
-.
-.
-.
-.
-.
-.
-.
-.
-.
-## License EN
+## License

-This project is licensed under custom terms — see [LICENSE.txt](LICENSE.txt) for details.
+This project is licensed under custom terms — see [LICENSE](LICENSE.txt) for details.

-## Lisans TR

-Bu proje, [LICENSE.txt](LICENSE.txt) dosyasında belirtilen şartlar altında lisanslanmıştır.
+Copyright (c) 2025 Hearref.
+All rights reserved.